 High-quality hops are an essential component of craft beer.
 This site provides region-specific information to those currently growing hops as well as those interested in this specialty horticultural crop.

-- 2017 South Atlantic Hops Conference, March 24-25, 2017 in Asheville, NC.
+- 2018 South Atlantic Hops Conference: Save the date for March 2-3 in Blacksburg, VA.
 This is our region's premier educational event for hop growers, enthusiasts, sponsors, exhibitors.
-Registration

 - GAPs and FSMA – an Overview for Hop Growers in Virginia